 The Institute for World Literature is a four-week program, taking place in a different academic center of world literature each year.
-In 2016 it will be held at Harvard.
-The Institute has five major components:
+The Institute has four major components:

 - Panels on professional issues, including publishing and the job market.

-With participants coming from two dozen or more countries, all events at the Institute take place in English.
+With participants coming from about three dozen countries, all events at the Institute take place in English.